bytebase/bytebase.com/content/docs/tutorials/api-user-database-permission.md

 ---
-title: Inspect User and Database Permission with Bytebase API
+title: Inspect User and Database Permissions with Bytebase API
 author: Ningjing
 updated_at: 2024/09/12 18:00
 tags: Tutorial